Last updated 8th Feb 2021

 The product will allow you to indicate to the customer if you are not currently taking orders.
-You will use your best endeavours to ensure that the Product is set to accept all orders during your normal hours of service.
+You will ensure that the Product is set to accept all orders during your normal hours of service.
 If you are unable to accept new orders you may either extend your waiting times, set the product to not accept new orders and or close your shop.
 If you find that you have received an order, but you are unable to fulfil that order within a reasonable time, it is your responsibility to inform the Customer and Refund the order as soon as possible.

 5.3 Order Preparation: